HajaSChilds/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 3: April 23, 2020

+**Today's Progress**: Worked on Flask App, HTML, Mongo DB and more Javascript review

+**Thoughts:** Worked on the HTML part of the Flask app.
+For some reason the Jinja2 engine is not pulling data into the HTML templates although the Flask app is running.
+I have to troubleshoot that.
+On another note, I realize how rare it is for me to use table in my html documents.
+I read somewhere that prior to modern css - flexbox and grid - developers would use TABLE to layout and position elements.
+Yikes!
+As much as I have been tortured by flexbox and css-grid I would not have made it typing out all those tr's and td's!!

+**Link(s) to work:** [Flask With MongoDB Task App](https://github.com/HajaSChilds/FlaskWithMongoTaskApp)

 ### Day 2: April 22, 2020

 **Today's Progress**: Worked on Flask App, HTML, a small Javascript review, and some Python exercises